sergeypashkov/gitleaks-pre-commit/README.md

 curl https://raw.githubusercontent.com/sergeypashkov/gitleaks-pre-commit/main/gitleaks-install-pre-commit.sh | sh
 ```

+Notes:
+1. The script automatically installs gitleaks if it is not found on the system.
-The default installed version of gitleaks is v8.18.1.
+2. The default version of gitleaks is v8.18.1.

 If you need the latest version, execute: